pakeke-constructor/PushOps/txt_files/events.md

 Adds a sigil to ent
 # removeSigil( ent, sigilName )
 Removes a sigil from an ent

+# emit ( emitter_type, x, y, z,  num_particles )
+emits a burst of particles of `emitter_type` at x,y,z.
+-> see `src.misc.particles._types` for a list of types.

+# animate ( animationType, x, y, z, frame_len, track_ent )
+Plays animation at x,y,z with specified frame length, and can track an entity.
+NOTE: The animation z depth won't change even when the entity moves!
+So tracking is only good for short animations -> see `src.misc.animation._types` for a list of types

 # keydown   ( keyname )